quackest/dancetools/README.md

 ## Known Issues/Bugs
 - Items that are spawned have no value when scanned.
 These items still sell for the correct value.
 - Items that are spawned while in the ship/pre-game will sometimes go through the ship until landed.
-- Sometimes adding an extra space in the console will result in an invalid command.
-- Sometimes doesn't allow to be opened when the player dies.
+- Sometimes console won't open if Steam overlay is opened or tabbed out of the game.
+(Fix is to tab in and out again)
+- Weight parameter doesn't work properly for `item` command
+- Some inputs are recorded while you have the console open (ie typing `god` will also drop your active item)

 ## Special Thanks to:
 [MrMiinxx](https://www.youtube.com/watch?v=4Q7Zp5K2ywI) - YouTube tutorial for how to make a plugin<br>